 The 2026 FIFA World Cup is set to be one of the biggest sporting events in history — and Mexico is at the heart of it.
-As a co-host nation alongside the United States and Canada, Mexico will welcome fans from across the globe for unforgettable matches, cultural experiences, and celebrations of the world’s game.
+As a co-host nation alongside the United States and Canada, Mexico welcomes fans from across the globe for unforgettable matches, cultural experiences, and celebrations of the world’s game.

 Mexico is the first country in history to host the FIFA World Cup for a third time (after 1970 and 1986).